Dear Dancer,

 As the belly movements of these girls improved, so did their stature and

-esteem within the community.
+esteem within their communities.
 The best performed acrobatics with

 their abdomens while keeping their head, arms and feet still.
 A